-- To support the child's development in ways that will foster security, confidence and independence.
-A child is anyone under the age of 18. - To provide an environment in which children and young people feel safe, secure, valued and respected, and feel confident, and know how to approach adults if they are in difficulty, believing they will be effectively listened to. - To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school and this will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, especially the Police and Social Care. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check. - To ensure that all adults within our school who have access to children have been checked as to their suitability.
+- To support the child's development in ways that will foster security, confidence and independence. - To provide an environment in which children and young people feel safe, secure, valued and respected, and feel confident, and know how to approach adults if they are in difficulty, believing they will be effectively listened to. - To raise the awareness of all staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school and this will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, especially the Police and Social Care. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check. - To ensure that all adults within our school who have access to children have been checked as to their suitability.
 This includes other community users of our facilities